 Shared kai and celebrating wins - we're a team, not just a workforce.
 We share lunches, celebrate milestones, and take time to acknowledge good work.

-Getting involved in the community together - our commitment to the community isn't just something the business does, it's something the team does together, from local surf clubs to Maketu Wetlands to Live for More.
 The perks of working in apparel-quality branded workwear and access to clothing at heavily discounted rates.
 If you help other people look great for a living, you should look great too.

 Want to work with a decorator who takes this seriously?